Personal Property Secured Transactions Act

 Article 31

-A personal property on which a mortgage has been created pursuant to this Act may not be the subject property of a conditional sale.
+A personal property on which a mortgage has been created pursuant to this Act shall not be the subject property of a conditional sale.

 Any conditional sale contract that violates the provision of the preceding paragraph shall be void.